Bachelor of Civil Law: The modern BCL: Oxford

-From the 1850s through the end of that century, the BCL could only be taken by those who had an Oxford BA.
+From the 1850s until the end of that century, the BCL could only be taken by those who had an Oxford BA.
 At the end of the 19th century the course was restructured: while it was still possible for Oxford BAs to complete it in one year, graduates from other universities were also admitted to the BCL, though as a two-year taught degree course.
 This dual structure was still in place in the 1960s, but at least since 1991, the BCL has been a one-year course for graduates both from Oxford and elsewhere.
 In 1991, the MJur was introduced alongside the BCL, as a degree in European and Comparative Law.
 Around 2000, this was reshaped into a degree with the same structure and papers as the BCL, but for graduates from non-Common Law backgrounds.

 The syllabus for the BCL consisted entirely of Roman Civil Law until the establishment of the Vinerian Professorship of English Law in 1758.
 Undergraduate examinations in law were not established until 1850, with the separate BA undergraduate 'Honour School of Jurisprudence' being established in 1872.
 Before 1960, there were seven papers, of which six were compulsory: 'Jurisprudence', 'Roman Law of Ownership and Possession', 'Roman Law of Condictiones', 'Common Law' (comprising the general principles of contract, torts, and the criminal law), 'Equity', and 'Conflict of Laws'.
 The optional paper was to be chosen from either the 'Law of Evidence', the 'Law of Negotiable Instruments', specified topics in Public International Law, or the 'Roman-Dutch Law of Testamentary and Intestate Succession'.
 In 1960, the syllabus was changed to six papers, of which four were compulsory: 'Common Law' (as above), 'Roman Law of Ownership and Possession', 'Equity', and 'Conflict of Laws'.
 The two optional papers were to be chosen from either the 'Development of Modern Jurisprudence', 'Roman Law of Condictiones', 'Law of Evidence', 'Criminal Law and Penology', 'Public International Law', 'Roman Dutch Law', 'Legal History: the Legislation of Edward I', 'Administrative Law', or 'Comparative Law of Matrimonial Causes'.
 For non-Oxford graduates, there was a preliminary examination after the first year.
 Presently, four papers can be chosen from a wide range of options.